openstack/operations-guide/doc/ops-guide/source/ch_arch_cloud_controller.rst

 inherently has access to the database.
 With regard to performance, ``nova-compute`` calls to the database are single-threaded and blocking.
-This creates a performance bottleneck because database requests are fulfilled serially rather than in parallel.conductorsdesign considerations conductor services
+This creates a performance bottleneck because database requests are fulfilled serially rather than in parallel.

 The conductor service resolves both of these issues by acting as a proxy for the ``nova-compute`` service.
 Now, instead of ``nova-compute``